thebusfactor/p11/M1_Requirements/ENGR 301 Project 11 Project Proposal and Requirements Document.md

 This data would be outputted (Emailed or provided) to the user via a server which would host the images and metadata.
 With every instance of detection, this information should be captured.
 Testing measurements would involve visually inspecting the data and comparing to real time to see if there are any discrepancies between when it is and is not outputting the signal.
-This output relies on the camera feed especially as it needs to accurately capture the scene upon the event triggering.
+This output relies on the camera feed especially as it needs to capture the scene upon the event triggering accurately.
 The data format for the image of the scene will most likely be a .png.

 ### 3.2 Functions